SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 **Wode Elf:** Lithe humanoids with finely furred skin in all shades of blue, wode elves have angular features and large, pointed ears akin to a bat's.
 They possess a supernatural glamor that allows them to blend in with their surroundings when they wish to hide.

 **High Elf:** Stately and graceful, high elves have tall, willowy bodies, pointed ears, and smoother skin than most other humanoids.
 Rare metal inlays such as gold, platinum, palladium, and iridium act as organic components within their skin.
-The truest form of any high elf is hidden from most—sometimes even from themself—thanks to a supernatural glamor that makes them more attractive to others, whatever that might mean to an individual.
+The truest form of any high elf is hidden from most-sometimes even from themself-thanks to a supernatural glamor that makes them more attractive to others, whatever that might mean to an individual.
 This glamor transcends physical appearance, also slightly altering a high elf's tone and smell.

 **Hakaan:** Descended from stone giants, the mighty hakaan stand over 9 feet tall and have well-muscled bodies made of organic stone.
 They are the largest ancestry in this book!

 **Human:** Humans are the most numerous people in Orden and many other fantasy worlds!
-In *Draw Steel*, humans have all the diversity that our species displays in real life—and they can sense the presence of supernatural energy!
+In *Draw Steel*, humans have all the diversity that our species displays in real life-and they can sense the presence of supernatural energy!

 **Memonek:** Originating on Axiom, the Plane of Uttermost Law, memonek are a machine people made of metal, marble, glass, and other inorganic materials.
 Their bodies are lightweight, making them easier to move and letting them fall at slower speeds.